raspiduino/a6lte-kvm-old/README.md

 **Remember: If you can get into Download mode in your Samsung phone, it will NEVER brick :)** .
 I have reflashed my Samsung phone with stock rom 3 times when trying this :) so don't be panic, it WON'T help :)

+## Booting OSes on KVM
+This instruction will be updated later, so don't worry :)
+- Linux now boot with a custom DTB.
+See how to boot [here](Post in thread 'Is Samsung Galaxy A6 (Exynos 7870) suppor KVM?' https://forum.xda-developers.com/t/is-samsung-galaxy-a6-exynos-7870-suppor-kvm.4295775/post-85601873)
+- U-boot with EFI support now boot
+- 32-bit ARM (AArch32) not boot
+- Windows and EDK2 for booting Windows not boot yet.
+I am working on a patch for it.
+- MacOS on ARM is not tested until someone finds a way for booting it on QEMU.

 ## Why root?
 You need root to run KVM or to access `/dev/kvm`